 Pazzi Chapel – This is where Brunelleschi tries to convey the sense of harmony and proportion that he learned in Rome studying classical buildings like the Pantheon.
 He couldn’t finish the project, and it was carried on after his death by other architects following his design.
 The result is a perfectly organised geometrical space.
 Corinthian pillars feature in the portico outside and inside there is a repetition of geometrical figures.
 Not surprisingly it became the model for early Renaissance architecture.

-Discover all the best churches to visit in Florence.
+⇒ Discover all the Most Beautiful Churches to visit in Florence.